• Skip to primary navigation

 Chai in three different forms.

 Step 1.
-Prepare the tea, using either whole leaf chai tea or use the tea from a teabag.
+Prepare the tea using either whole-leaf chai tea or use the tea from a teabag.

 Step 2.
-Using a large mixer bowl add the butter and beat with an electric mixer on medium speed until the butter is creamy.
+Using a large mixer bowl, add the butter and beat with an electric mixer on medium speed until the butter is creamy.
 You can also use a stand mixer with a paddle attachment.

 Step 3.
 Add the egg and beat on medium speed to incorporate.

 Step 5.
-With the mixer on low, beat in the flour mixture in three batches until a soft dough forms.
+With the mixer on low, beat the flour mixture in three batches until a soft dough forms.

 Beating butter, an egg, adding flour, sugar and tea to make a cookie batter.